fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8.md

 This part of the course is about GraphQL, Facebook's alternative to REST for communication between browser and a server.

-<b>In progress.
-This part will be completely available by 30.6.2019</b>

 </div>